 list lists it

-The backups created with appcmd are saved in the directory
+The backups created by appcmd are saved in the directory

 If needed, you can restore a backup easily in IIS with appcmd as well:

 The command above restores the backup called “20191105T002034”, and by using

 /stop:true I forced IIS to stop before performing the restore.